BerkayKOCAK/Decentralized-File-Sharing-Framework/README.md

 27355-2_11

 Main language Javascript.
 Solidity is used for smart contracts.
 Html5,CSS and React.js is used for generic website.
-IPFS used as database and Ethereum used for transactions with Web3.js library and Metamask accesmanagement.
+IPFS used as database and Ethereum used for transactions with Web3.js library and Metamask access management.